getbraincloud/braincloud-docs/docs/learn/4_cloud-code-central/cloud-code-tutorials/cloud-code-tutorial6-s2s-cloud-code-scripts/index.md

 //Now let's create a new entity that will be attached to that profile var entityType = "address";
-var entityData = { "street" : "1309 Carling" };
+var entityData = { street: "1309 Carling" };
-var acl = { "other": 0 };
+var acl = { other: 0 };
 var response = entityProxy.createEntity(entityType, entityData, acl);

 //And return the response
 response;
 ```

 [![](images/S2S-Documentation.png)](images/S2S-Documentation.png)

 -   If you haven't checked out our API docs yet, you should check them out here: [S2S](/api/s2s)
      You can find more examples on how to use the brainCloud cloud scripts for your application!